permutationlock/aven-cfmt/README.md

 ```
 I compiled a release build of `astyle` from upstream source, but the `clang-format` binary was from
 my package manager.
-This [poop][2] benchmark was only provided to show that `aven-cfmt` turned out surprisingly fast with
+This [poop][2] benchmark was only provided to show that, due to its simplicity, `aven-cfmt`
-very little deliberate optimization.
-The `clang-format` and `astyle` projects
+seems to run very fast, even though I did very little deliberate optimization.
-have very different goals, are highly configurable, and format far more kinds of code.

 [1]: https://helix-editor.com/
 [2]: https://github.com/andrewrk/poop